levrik/node-modern-rcon/README.md

 ## Contribute

-1. Install the dependencies by `npm install`
+1. Install the dependencies with `npm install`
-2. Setup a Minecraft Server for the tests by `npm run setup-minecraft`
+2. Setup a Minecraft Server for the tests by using `npm run setup-minecraft`
    **Important: This script will automatically accept the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula)**

-To run the tests you need to start the Minecraft Server by `npm run start-minecraft` in another Terminal.
+To run the tests you need to start the Minecraft Server with `npm run start-minecraft` in another Terminal.

 ## License